Benefits of Oil Boilers

 They will inspect all the parts of your oil boiler system to ensure they meet OFTEC guidelines.
 They will provide all the correct equipment to make sure they can carry out the necessary repairs needed.
 Your OFTEC registered engineer will provide any parts or fittings that need replacing.

 Are you considering installing an oil-fired boiler in your home or business?
 We hope that this article has helped you understand the benefits of oil boilers.

-If you require oil boiler installation, repair or servicing in the Cumbria area, contact your local oil boiler specialist.
+If you require oil boiler installation, repair or servicing in the Carlisle or Cumbria area, contact your local oil boiler specialist.